Updated November 7, 2019

 - Guests who choose this package can dine on site (as we did – photos below) or take their meal to go.

-- Dining packages are always popular at Disneyland and with the return of Paint the Night, these are initially in high demand.
+- Dining packages are always popular at Disneyland.
 Do not hesitate to book your package now.
 If you change your mind on using it, cancel within 24 hours of your dining time so that your credit card on file is not charged the $10 per person cancellation penalty.
 This package does not require pre-payment.
 All you have to do now is make the reservation.
 The app does not allow you to make these reservations.
 You must use the Disneyland site or call Disney directly at (714) 781-DINE (3463) between 7:00 AM and 9:00 PM daily (Pacific Time) to book.

 - Annual Pass discounts do apply to this dining package.